golemfactory/golem-architecture/arch-snapshot/arch.md

 implementation.
 This marks a significant distinction compared to the process of establishing peer-to-peer Sessions with regular Nodes.

-##### Establishing connections between Nodes
+##### Establishing Sessions between Nodes

-Currently, a peer-to-peer (p2p) session can be established in two scenarios.
+Currently, a peer-to-peer (p2p) Session can be established in two scenarios.
 In the first, if the target Node has a public IP, the initiating Node can directly connect to it.
-In the second scenario, where the initiating Node has a public IP but the target Node is behind a NAT, the connection is facilitated by the Relay server.
+In the second scenario, where the initiating Node has a public IP but the target Node is behind a NAT, the Session is facilitated by the Relay server.
 The initiating Node first sends a Reverse Connection message to the Relay server, which forwards it to the target Node.
-The target Node then attempts to establish a direct connection with the initiating Node.
+The target Node then attempts to establish a direct Session with the initiating Node.
 Whether the target Node has a public IP can be determined based on information returned by the Relay server.

 Since the current Net implementation does not support NAT hole punching, if both Nodes are behind NAT, communication must be routed through the Relay server.

 ```mermaid
 ---